 The way in which the "Khit-Pen" Theological Education Model functions may be diagrammed in terms of an Eastern image of religious activity common to Asians, a wheel spinning or "spinning wheel."
 The spinning wheel is of great cultural significance to the Thais in a variety of ways.
 First, it signifies the "cyclical" thinking pattern of the people, as opposed to the "linear" thinking pattern traditionally held in the West.
 According to Koyama, the Thai people live in a world of "many-timeness," of recurring seasons, of life being renewed at regular intervals which reflects the sense of harmony and recurrence of time.
 This worldview is in contrast to the Christian worldview (with Western influence) which has a linear concept of time (1974:41).
 The perpetual rhythms of living and learning are not separated or thought of in different sequences.
 Second, it represents the continuousness of life activity (as in the wheel of Karma).
-And third, using the spinning wheel as a diagram of the "Khit-Pen" Theological Education Model points to the fact that the task of the "Khit-Pen" Theological Education Model is a process, an ongoing, life-long commitment.
+Third, using the spinning wheel as a diagram of the "Khit-Pen" Theological Education Model is a process, an ongoing, life-long commitment.
 The "Khit-Pen" Theological Education Model strongly emphasizes the value of life-long learning.
 It firmly holds that as long as the wheel of one's life keeps spinning, there is always need for one to learn by being a "Khit-Pen" man or woman.